symfony/symfony-docs/cookbook/form/twig_form_customization.rst

 Any customized form blocks inside the ``AcmeDemoBundle:Form:fields.html.twig`` template will be used globally when form elements are rendered.

-Standard twig uses the div layout for forms, however some people prefer the table layout.
-The technique to change to the table layout uses the same technique as it is listed above, however you will need to change:
+By default, twig uses a *div* layout when rendering forms.
+Some people, however, may prefer to render forms in a *table* layout.
+The technique to change to the table layout is the same as shown above, except you will need to change:

 ``AcmeDemoBundle:Form:fields.html.twig`` to ``TwigBundle:Form:table_layout.html.twig``

-Or if you only want to use it so now and then, you can put it in your twig template like this:
+If you only want to make the change in one template, do the following:

 .. code-block:: html+jinja

 	{% form_theme form 'TwigBundle:Form:table_layout.html.twig' %}

-Keep in mind the ``form`` in the above code is the variable that contains the ``FormView`` instance here.
+Note that the ``form`` variable in the above code is the form view variable that you passed to your template.

 How to customize an Individual field
 ------------------------------------